amarh/openPLM/trunk/docs/en/devel/http-api.rst

 Query fields
 ============

-Some queries returns a description of an object field, this description contains the following fields:
+Some queries return a description of an object field, this description contains the following fields:

     =============== =============================================================